Colouree/Nature4cities-ColoureeAPI/README.md

   }
   ```
 ***
-*  GREEN AREAS PROPERTIES
+<ins>GREEN AREAS PROPERTIES</ins>
 The property needed for a **green area** is just one:**landuse**.
 It can take different values, depending on the type of kpi.
-For every kpi except shi (Shannon Index), the value needed is *'green_area'*, while for the Shannon Index the possible values are
+For every kpi except shi (Shannon Index), the value needed is

+ *  'green_area'

+ while for the Shannon Index the possible values are

  * 'trees'
  * 'shrubs'
  * 'grassland'